Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

 Frozen Chocolate Banana Pops are for the kid in us all.
-It is hard to resist the sweet flavor of a frozen banana that has been covered with a thin coating of shiny chocolate and then rolled in chopped nuts, toasted coconut, granola or even candied sprinkles.
-Try making these delicious Chocolate Banana Pops with your kids as it is a fun way to introduce them to the pleasures of the kitchen.
+It's hard to resist the sweet flavor of a frozen banana enrobed in a thin coating of shiny dark chocolate.
+Eat them plain or roll them in chopped nuts, toasted coconut, granola or even candied sprinkles.
+A perfect frozen treat on a hot summer's day.

 Related Recipes You May Like